All posts

 I run.

-I jump onto the ladder, scramble up, dive away from the top floor shops, duck behind a mound of earth and hug the ground.
+I jump onto the ladder, scramble up, dive away from the top floor shops, duck behind a mound of earth and cling to the ground.
 Jesus Jesus Jesus Jesus Christ.

 For a second, nothing happens.